CzternastyHembre/IT1901-ITP/casino/README.md

 The storage module contains all the classes and files for saving (reading and writing to files).
 Our storage module uses JSON-files for filesaving.
 (The first release uses textfiles for saving)

 ## Building with Maven
-Since this project is a bigger java application, it is usefull to use a building tool, like Maven or Gradle, to run the tests, check the quality of the code, etc. Our project is configured to use Maven and therefore has a pom.xml file for the configuration:
+Since this project is a bigger java application, it is usefull to use a building tool, like Maven, to run the tests, check the quality of the code, etc. Our project is configured to use Maven and therefore has a pom.xml file for the configuration:
 The pom.xml file contains different types of information about the project:
 - Identefication in the form of **groupId, ArtifactId and version-elements**
 - Dependecncies in the form of **Dependecncies-elements**